alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 For a grand total of 644 attendants.

-Total income from tickets is almost €30k, which comes out as €28k + €1800 commission.
+Total income from tickets is very close to €30k.
+We used
+[Koliseo]
+as a payment platform, which was a very good choice: support was excellent, and the €1800 commission is quite low.
+All in all, we earned €28k from tickets.

 ### Sponsorships